OlympicAngel/--SpookiBar-Gamr/README.md

 # SpookiBar-Game
- A horror game based on C# XNA
+ A final project in software engineering, a horror game based on C# XNA, using Web Service for user management and in game items.